 To assist you in getting started, the resources identified throughout these Guidelines are listed below.
-They can all be found on WADA's website here.
 Several more can also be found on ADEL.

 - Checklist: Risk Assessment

 - Template: IF (and MEO) Risk Assessment and TDP

 - Template: NADO Risk Assessment and TDP

 - Template: Policy for Sample Retention and Further Analysis Strategy

 - Template: RTP Inclusion Notice

 - Template: RTP Inclusion Notice Whereabouts to Other ADO

 - Template: TP Inclusion Notice

-- Template: RTP or TP Removal Notice
+- Template: RTP or TP Remove Notice

 - Checklist: Planning an Effective Testing Program